We may earn money or products from the companies mentioned in this post.

 Take your prescribed medications according to your doctor’s instructions.
 If they make you feel ill then your healthcare provider can help you find an alternative way to help you manage the pain.
 There is no need for unnecessary discomfort.

-Constipation can occur and this should be addressed with your health care provider.
+Constipation can occur and this should be addressed with your health care provider as well.
 They can tell you what remedies to take to ease constipation after surgery.
 It is important for you to care for your incision to avoid an infection.

 Expect quite a bit of bleeding as if you had a vaginal birth, if not a little more.
-Bleeding is normal and you should wear a maternity pad as opposed to a tampon like after a vaginal birth.
+Bleeding is normal and you should wear a maternity pad.
 Binding is not necessary after a C-section.

 The incision area will be sensitive for quite a while.
 It is best to hold a pillow or your hand over the area before coughing, sneezing, or laughing to prevent pain.